Jibesh04/Lambda/Decorators/README.md

 # Usage
 To use this Lambda function:

-## 1. Prepare an Excel File: Encode your Excel file in base64 format.
+## 1. Prepare an Excel File:
+Encode your Excel file in base64 format.
 You can use the provided encode_file_to_base64 function to convert your file.

-## 2. Invoke the Lambda Function: Construct an event JSON with the base64-encoded file in the request body and invoke the Lambda function.
+## 2. Invoke the Lambda Function:
+Construct an event JSON with the base64-encoded file in the request body and invoke the Lambda function.

-## 3. Result: The function will return a JSON response containing unique values counts for the specified column in the Excel file.
+## 3. Result:
+The function will return a JSON response containing unique values counts for the specified column in the Excel file.
+## 4. Modifications:

-## 4. Replace the value of file_path variable inside main function with the actual path to your Excel file.
+Replace the value of file_path variable inside main function with the actual path to your Excel file.